3 Steps to Become a Registered Nurse

 The U.S. is also expected to encounter a critical nursing shortage, as many current nurses reach retirement age.
 The BLS has projected that 1.2 million nurses will be needed in order to replenish the workforce and account for rising demand by 2022.

 Interested in joining this fast-growing profession?
-Follow these three steps to begin your career as a registered nurse.
+Follow these three steps to learn how to become a registered nurse and begin your career as an RN.

 1. Enroll in a bachelor’s degree nursing program